dbuzinski/dewey/README.md

 `pip install pydewey`

 Create a file called `train.py`.
 Define your model, loss, and optimizer(s), and Dew(ey) it up real good!

+For an example, put the `train.py` file in this repo's `examples` folder in your current directory, and run the command `dwy`.

 ## Todos:
 * actual cli (args & arg parsing)